 Oakhurst Forest Preserve is the perfect example of environmental restoration in action.
 This wetland has been transformed into a marsh that is open to the public as a park.
 At Oakhurst Forest Preserve, you’ll be able to enjoy a nature oasis just a few miles away from the hustle and bustle of downtown.
-Start the morning in our Aurora apartments, then head out after breakfast to enjoy nature.
+Start the morning in our Chicago apartments, then head out after breakfast to enjoy nature.
 There is so much to explore!

 Getting to the Preserve

+Our Chicago apartments are conveniently located within 30 minutes of Oakhurst Forest Preserve.
 The Preserve is free to the public and open daily from sunrise to sunset.
 Once inside, you’ll find a variety of ways to connect with nature, as well as maintained park areas for your comfort.
 The road that takes you to the parking lots will also take you to covered shelters, bathrooms, and drinking fountains.
 There are picnic areas as well, so pack up a lunch to enjoy when you’re ready for break from walking or fishing.
 From the picnic area, you’ll have a great view of Lake Patterson.
 Bring your boat or fishing pole for some lake fun, or simply enjoy the view while you eat.

 Trails to Explore